 i a The Company has maintained proper records showing full particulars includingquantitative details and situation of the fixed assets.

 i. c The title deeds of immoveable properties taken on lease are held in the name ofthe company.

-vii a According to the records of the Company the Company is generally regular indepositing with appropriate authorities undisputed statutory dues in respect of Incometax Provident Fund Employee's State Insurance Sales-tax Wealth tax Custom DutyExcise Duty value added tax cess and any other statutory dues with appropriateauthorities.
-No undisputed amounts payable in respect of the aforesaid statutory dues wereoutstanding as at the last date of the financial year for a period of more than six monthsform the date they became payable.
+vii. a.
+According to the records of the Company the Company is generally regular indepositing with appropriate authorities undisputed statutory dues in respect of ProvidentFund Employee's State Insurance Income tax Value Added tax Wealth tax Custom DutyExcise Duty value added tax cess and any other statutory dues with appropriateauthorities to the extent applicable and there were no undisputed statutory dues payablefor a period more than six months from the date they became payable as at 31stMarch 2019.

-vii b According to the information and explanations given to us there are no dues ofIncome tax service tax sales-tax duty of Customs Excise Duty value added tax whichhave not been deposited on account of any dispute.
+b.
+According to the information and explanations given to us there were no dues inrespect Provident Fund Employee's State Insurance Income tax Value Added tax Wealthtax Custom Duty Excise Duty value added tax cess and any other statutory dues whichhave not been deposited as at 31st March 2019 on account of any dispute withthe relevant authorities.

 ix The company has not raised funds by way of public issue/ follow-on offer (includingdebt instruments) during the year and has not taken any term loans.
-ThereforePara 3(ix)of the Order is not applicable to the Company.
+Therefore Para 3(ix)of the Order is not applicable to the Company.

 x According to the information and explanation given to us no material fraud on or bythe Company has been noticed or reported during the year.

-xii The Company is not a NidhiCompany.
+xii The Company is not a Nidhi Company.
 Therefore the Para 3(xii) of the Order is notapplicable to the Company.

 xiii According to the information and explanations given to us and based on ourexamination of the records of the Company transactions with the related parties are incompliance with section 177 and 188 of the Act where applicable.
 The details of suchrelated party transactions have been disclosed in the Ind AS financial statements arerequired by the applicable accounting standards.

 xv According to the information and explanations given to us and the representationobtained from the management the Company has not entered into any non-cash transactionswith Directors or persons connected with him.

-Referred to Para 2(f) of the Independent Auditors; Report of even date to the membersof the Company on the Standalone Financial Statements for the year ended 31st March 2018.
+Referred to Para 2(f) of the Independent Auditors; Report of even date to the membersof the Company on the Standalone Financial Statements for the year ended 31st March 2019.